 Where is the bomb?

 When is the bomb going to explode?

 What does the bomb look like?

 What kind of bomb is it?

 What will cause it to explode?

 Did you place the bomb?

 Why?

 What is your name?

 Are you an employee or student?

 Where are you calling from?

 What is your address?

 Were there any background noises?

-CALLER'S VOICE (circle) Male Female
+CALLER'S VOICE (circle) Male / Female

 Describe the callers Voice: Calm Disguised Nasal Angry Broken Stutter Slow Sincere Lisp Rapid Giggling Deep Crying Squeaky Excited Stressed Accent Loud Slurred Normal

 Was there anything else that you noticed that stands out?

 Exact time of call:

 Exact words of caller:

 If voice is familiar, whom did it sound like?

 Person receiving call:

+Date:

+Phone number at which call was received:

-Edward Via College of Osteopathic Medicine April 2023 VCOM is an Equal Opportunity Educational Institution/Employer
+Edward Via College of Osteopathic Medicine April 2024 VCOM is an Equal Opportunity Educational Institution/Employer